 - Vegetable broth to taste

-How to prepare Cotechino (Pork sausage) in a crust
+How to prepare Cotechino (Pork sausage) in a pastry crust

-To make cotechino in a crust, first prepare the vegetable broth that will be used to cook the lentil cream.
-You can rinse them, boil them for about twenty minutes and drain before using them in the recipe.
-Alternatively, you can use pre-cooked ones.
+To make cotechino in a pastry crust, first prepare the vegetable broth that will be used to cook the lentil cream.
+Rinse the lentils, boil them in water for about twenty minutes and drain before using them in the recipe.
+Alternatively, you can use precooked ones.
 Cook the cotechino in boiling water for 10 minutes or for the time indicated on the package 1.
-After this time, drain the cotechino 2 and place it in cold water to stop it from cooking.
-Remove the wrappings 3, then let it cool.
+After this time, drain the cotechino 2 and place it in cold water to avoid overcooking.
+Remove it from the wrapping 3 and let it cool.

-Pour the carrot, celery, onion and rosemary into the bowl of a mixer (alternatively, you can add the rosemary in the pan) 4.
-Finely chop with a few spins of blades 5.
+Place the carrot, celery, onion and rosemary into the bowl of a mixer (alternatively, you can add the rosemary in the pan) 4.
+Finely chop the vegetables with a few turns of the blades 5.
 Now heat the oil and butter in the pan 6.

 The lentils must be very dry 10.
-Transfer the lentils into the mixer 11 and blend them to obtain a puree 12.
-Alternatively, you can also use the immersion blender.
+Transfer them into the mixer 11 and blend them to obtain a puree 12.
+Alternatively, you can also use a hand blender.

 Now fold the two flaps of the pastry on the cotechino to wrap it 16.
-Fold the ends 17 to seal the roll well, like a candy 18.
+Roll the ends 17 like a candy wrapper to seal the roll well 18.

-Cut away the excess dough 19, roll it out with a rolling pin to cut shapes out: we have chosen stars of different sizes 20 21.
+Cut away the excess dough 19, roll it out with a rolling pin and use it to make decorations: we have chosen stars of different sizes 20 21.

-Place the stars on the puff pastry 22, brush the surface with a mixture of yolk and cream 23 and bake in a static oven preheated to 355° F (180° C) for 30 minutes.
-Once cooked, bake the cotechino in a crust and let it cool 10 minutes before cutting 24.
+Place the stars on the pastry 22, brush the surface with a mixture of yolk and cream 23 and bake in a static oven preheated to 355° F (180° C) for 30 minutes.
+Once cooked, remove the cotechino from the oven and let it cool 10 minutes before cutting it 24.

 It is advisable to eat the cotechino in a crust immediately.
-If you prefer, you can store it in the refrigerator, however, the pastry may absorb moisture, making it soft and not crunchy.
+If you prefer, you can store it in the refrigerator, however, the pastry may absorb moisture, become soft and lose its crispness.
 If necessary, you can cook the lentils and cotechino in advance.

-To cover the cotechino, as an alternative to lentils, you can use a cream made with blended pan-fried spinach!
+As an alternative to lentils, you can use a cream made with blended pan-fried spinach to cover the cotechino!